Summer Evening

-Summer Evening was a Canadian music variety television series which aired on CBC Television in 1976.
+Summer Evening is a Canadian music variety television series which aired on CBC Television in 1976.

 Premise

 This series was produced through CBC Ottawa as a series of concert recordings from the CBC Summer Festival at Camp Fortune in Quebec.
 Episodes featured performances from such artists as Liam Clancy, Shirley Eikhard, Kevin Gillis, Eric and Martha Nagler, Ron Nigrini, Sneezy Waters and Robin Moir.

 Scheduling

 This half-hour series was broadcast on Thursdays at 9:00 p.m. from 12 August to 30 September 1976.